 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.

-This class is focused specifically on software development but is accessible enough for anyone who's comfortable working with code and has an interest in understanding the developer's perspective:
+This class is focused specifically on software development, but it is accessible enough for anyone who's comfortable working with code and has an interest in understanding the developer's perspective.
+This could include: